rfshelley/Documentation/device-type-developers-guide/quick-start.rst

 .. figure:: ../img/device-types/new-device-type-form.png

-Select the "From Template" tab.
+Select the *From Template* tab.

 We are going to create a new Device Handler from the Dimmer Switch template.
-Click on the "Dimmer Switch" in the menu on the left.
+Click on the *Dimmer Switch* in the menu on the left.

 .. figure:: ../img/device-types/centralite-switch-from-template.png